 I set up Pippagina because I saw there was a need for expat/immigrant women in Munich to have childbirth and new mothers classes in English provided by a practising midwife.
 From this I realised that to provide postnatal groups for these women was important.

-I provide childbirth classes for first time mums.
-A One Stop Class that is specially tailored for the busy expat couple.
+I provide childbirth classes for first-time mums.
+A One-Stop Class that is specially tailored for the busy expat couple.
 I also provide a separate refresher class for Second Time Mums.
-In my new mothers classes, although I predominantly have first time mums I am finding more and more that ladies I have looked after in their first pregnancy are now signing up to do the classes again.
-For many women they want a refresher, but for others just wanting that community of women with babies the same age as their own.
+In my new mothers classes, although I predominantly have first-time mums I am finding more and more that ladies I have looked after in their first pregnancy are now signing up to do the classes again.
+For many women, they want a birth preparation refresher, but for others just wanting that community of women with babies the same age as their own.

 I have a second Time Around Class.
 This class is for Mothers only, and is during the day (hopefully when their older child is in Kindergarten).
 This class addresses issues of the last labour, pain relief, positions in labour, vaginal delivery after cesarian section as well as looking at preparing the older sibling.

 In Munich you need to start looking early.
-Realistically by the time you are 12 weeks pregnant.
+Birth preparation is important so realistically by the time you are 12 weeks pregnant.

 Postnatal classes are not only informative in helping women cope in the early days of motherhood with feeding, gas, sleeping etc. but are also a great way to get women to connect with other ladies in Munich who have babies the same age.
 The majority of women at Pippagina are not native to Munich.
 Motherhood for these women is potentially lonely.
 Pippagina helps these women find a supportive group of other mothers.